Karageek/AtlasHarvestResourceList/README.md

 This list is a work in progress there may be typos or things may not work correctly.
 ALWAYS backup your work before implementing changes.
 Please feel free to share and comment.

+If you want to give me credit feel free but it is not necessary.